Jerry Newsom: Boston Celtics & Indiana Pacers

-Jerry Newsom was selected as the 74th overall pick in the 1968 NBA Draft by the Boston Celtics; he was also drafted by the Indiana Pacers in the 1968 ABA Draft, in the 6th-10th rounds.
+Jerry Newsom was selected as the 74th overall pick in the 1968 NBA draft by the Boston Celtics; he was also drafted by the Indiana Pacers in the 1968 ABA Draft, during the 6th-10th rounds.
 He did not appear in a professional game but went on to a successful business career in his hometown.
 He obtained his referee license in order to remain involved in basketball and became a highly respected IHSAA referee.